AndresLopezDCo/DS4A-Team76/README.md

 ## Expresiones de Gratitud 🎁

-* We are a fantastic group and we are, we love working together for this project  📢 🍺
+* We are a fantastic group and we love working together for this project. 📢 🍺
 * We really appreciate this data science course.
 It was amazing 🤓.Thanks mintic, thanks Correlation One.
 * CNC: That was really nice of you to allow us to do an exhaustive develop and analysis of CAR project